Take a look at how your teenager can hold onto those safe-driving behaviours that they learned in driving school.

+The Importance of Driver Safety Programs shouldn’t be forgotten once you’ve passed your driving test.
 Driver safety programs can help instill safe driving habits your child will have for the rest of their life, and help refresh those that they (or you) might have forgotten.
 Find out more benefits of driver safety programs, no matter what stage you’re in.

+Parents & Teens: How to Make the Safest Drivers.
 Leading by example is one approach you can take to teach your child habits on the road.
 Take a look at our tips on how to make sure you’re instilling the safest habits into your new driver, so they can stay safe long after they’re under your roof.

+5 Safety Tips for Parents of Young Drivers.
 Working with your teen to make them the safest drivers out there can be a challenge.
 We have some precautionary measures you can take on your own, as well as suggestions that are easy to work into your everyday conversations with your teen.

+Driving Defensively, not Aggressively.
 It’s important to be defensive to keep yourself safe, but being aggressive is definitely not recommended.
 Read this article to find out how your teen can be defensive on the road, without being aggressive towards other drivers.